 Day 5 - We took another bus tour today.
 We went to Brussels and Antwerp.
 If you check out my other blog, you will see it was not the best day of my vacation.
 Foodwise it started out poorly, but improved tremendously.

 We were in Antwerp at lunch time.
-We had little time to grab lunch before heading to Brussels and ended up in a fast food joint.
-We were trying to avoid McDonald's (there were two of them within two blocks of each other), but we might as well have eaten there because we ended up eating fast food burgers and fries that were not too different.
+We had little time to grab lunch before heading to Brussels.
+We ended up in a fast food joint.
+We were trying to avoid McDonald's (there were two of them within two blocks of each other), but we might as well have eaten there.
+We had burgers and fries that were not too different.